 PPC Across the Channels

-In the previous approach, you get users to come to the landing page by tailoring their journey by providing value first.
+In the previous approach, users get to the landing page by tailoring their journey by providing value first.

 PPC, whether it’s done through search engines or social media, makes the process shorter as normally the ads take users straight to a landing page with a lead capture element.

 Of course, you can always combine it with the approach described above - the users would land on a content page, find it relevant and then hit the CTA.
-However, the reason behind using PPC for lead generation is to make the cycle shorter by putting your value proposition in front of the target audience instead of having them explore.
+However, using PPC for lead generation is to shorten the cycle by putting your value proposition in front of the target audience instead of having them explore.

 In other words, it’s a more direct approach.

-Other than what we’ve described before in terms of creating landing pages and supporting assets, HubSpot CRM also syncs with PPC platforms.
+Besides what we’ve described before regarding creating landing pages and supporting assets, HubSpot CRM also syncs with PPC platforms.